 “Everyone dreams of success.
 But when our desire for success turns into a compulsive need for achievement, then we’ve got a real problem.
 Suddenly our fear of failure drives our attachment to success.”

 This trap catches many smart people from engaging in the process of discovery and change.
 His remedy for smart people:

-Show others how really smart you are, not how far you can dig in your heels.
+Show others how conscious and aware you are, not how smart you are.